-Growing up in Washington DC as the daughter of two accomplished artists, a drummer and a dancer, Alex's love for music started very early.
+Growing up in the Washington, DC area as the daughter of two accomplished artists, a drummer and a dancer, Alex's love for music started very early.

 Alex began studying classical flute at age seven and soon began improvising and sitting in on her fathers gigs.
-She later began studying jazz formally and became a member of Paul Carr's Jazz Academy of Washington where she got to play and sing all over the country with incredible musicians such as Randy Brecker, Javon Jackson, Warren Wolf and Carmen Bradford.
+She later began studying jazz formally and became a member of Paul Carr’s Jazz Academy, touring throughout the United States with incredible musicians such as Randy Brecker, Javon Jackson, Warren Wolf and Carmen Bradford.

 After high school, Alex moved to New York to attend SUNY Purchase as a James Moody Scholar and had the opportunity to study with world renowned musicians such as Gary Smulyan, Jon Faddis, Todd Coolman, Kenny Washington, Ingrid Jensen and Doug Weiss.
 Alex was also selected as a member of the Banff Jazz and Creative Music Program under the direction of Vijay Iyer and Tyshawn Sorey in 2017.

 Alex has played at a variety of venues around the East Coast such as Smalls, Birdland, The Blue Note, The Stone, Dizzy’s Club Coca Cola, Rockwood Music Hall, The Falcon, The Kennedy Center, Bohemian Caverns, Twins Jazz and The Zinc Bar as well as many venues and festivals internationally such as The Telluride Jazz Festival, The Vienna Jazz Festival, Basel Off Beat Jazz Festival, The Jazz Educators Network Conference, Northampton Jazz Festival and The Washington Women in Jazz Festival.
 She has played in many different groups as a side woman as well as her own projects.